iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.43.1/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.mdlive.mobile 1 reviews"/>
 </p>

+> My pricing page changes amounts all the time, some days it's $0 then the next it's $82, surge pricing?<br> :date: __2021-02-11 23:22:02__

+> I'm trying to create an account.
+Everytime I imput my information,it clears the blocks and I have to start over again.
+I have uninstalled the app,, installed it three times now.
+Still no success 😞<br> :date: __2021-02-10 19:45:27__

+> I tried to get in,but it kept telling me that I wasn't putting my username and password i in right.
+I have been using this for awhile and why is app not working for me.<br> :date: __2021-02-10 14:55:34__

+> the worst - total frauds.
+2 appointments both fails.
+Tried to log on repeatedly and the app failed to work.
+I was told I was a "no show" even thoughI have records of repeated attempts of trying to log in.
+The app doesnt work, the tech support nonexistant, and the doctors uncaring, callus, and unreliable<br> :date: __2021-02-08 21:29:17__

 > Awful customer service who are rude and ruin your account.<br> :date: __2021-02-04 13:38:56__